Doreen Majala: Early life and education

 Majala was born on July 12, 1990, in Mombasa city, Kenya.
 She began her education in 1996 at Bomu Primary School in Mombasa and remained there until 2001.
 Later, she moved to Broadlight Junior Academy in Mombasa, where she completed her Kenya Certificate of Primary Education.
 Majala attended Nkuene Girls High School from 2006 to 2009 for her Kenya Certificate of Secondary Education.
 She, then, attained a certificate in Computer Studies from the Royal School of Applied Sciences in 2010.
 She obtained her undergraduate degree in Bachelor's of Laws (Hons) from the Catholic University of Eastern Africa in 2014.
 She proceeded to attend the Advocates Training Program (ATP) at the Kenya School of Law in 2015.
-From the Mediation Training Institute of East Africa, she obtained a certificate in Professional Mediation in early 2020.
-She is also an accredited member of the Court Annexed Mediation by the Mediation Accreditation Committee (MAC), a program of the Judiciary of Kenya, and a member of the Institute of Chartered Mediators and Conciliators Kenya.
-Currently, she is pursuing her Master of Business Administration at the University of Nairobi.
+From the Mediation Training Institute of East Africa, she obtained a certificate in professional mediation from the Mediation Training Institute of East Africa in early 2020.
+She is an accredited member of the Court-Annexed Mediation programme under the Mediation Accreditation Committee (MAC), a body of the Judiciary of Kenya, and a member of the Institute of Chartered Mediators and Conciliators (Kenya).
+She earned a Master of Business Administration from the University of Nairobi.